-We have audited the consolidated financial statements of Equiton Balanced Real Estate Fund Trust (the "Trust"), which comprise the consolidated statements of financial position as at December 31, 2021 and December 31, 2020, and the consolidated statements of loss and comprehensive loss, consolidated statements of changes in net assets attributable to unitholders and consolidated statements of cash flows for the year ended December 31, 2021 and December 31, 2020, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Equiton Real Estate Income and Development Fund Trust (formerly named "Equiton Balanced Real Estate Fund Trust") (the "Trust"), which comprise the consolidated statements of financial position as at December 31, 2022 and December 31, 2021, and the consolidated statements of loss and comprehensive loss, consolidated statements of changes in net assets attributable to unitholders and consolidated statements of cash flows for the year ended December 31, 2022 and December 31, 2021, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Equiton Balanced Real Estate Fund Trust as at December 31, 2021 and December 31, 2020, and its financial performance and its cash flows for the year ended December 31, 2021 and December 31, 2020, in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Equiton Real Estate Income and Development Fund Trust as at December 31, 2022 and December 31, 2021, and its financial performance and its cash flows for the year ended December 31, 2022 and December 31, 2021, in accordance with International Financial Reporting Standards (IFRS).